An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 How to Audit Accessibility

 The Google Lighthouse Plugin (web.dev) does a great job of outlining accessibility issues.
-It will flag items in the code such as missing alt text on images or names on clickable buttons.
-It will look for descriptive text on links (no “click here”).
+It flags items in the code such as missing alt text on images or names on clickable buttons.
+It will also look for descriptive text on links (no “click here”).

-These elements help bring the site to life for those using screen readers.
-It’s also not hard to see how a site built to these standards would help Google understand the web at scale.
+These elements help bring the site to life for those using screen readers and help Google understand the web at scale.

-Be on the lookout specifically for: generic or missing link names, missing alt tags, and headers skipping order (e.g. an H2, without an H1).
+Be on the lookout for generic or missing link names, missing alt tags, and headers skipping order (e.g. an H2, without an H1).

-This is a great opportunity to teach the team about these issues and create an accessibility standard for the site that is great for the search experience for all users and highly encouraged by the gatekeeper of the web, Google.
+This is a great opportunity to teach the team about these issues and create an accessibility standard for the site.

 If you use a crawler like seoClarity’s Clarity Audit, you’ll get notifications on those issues in the site crawl report as well.